krfricke/rl-benchmark/README.md

 `save-model <num_episodes>` states after how many episodes the model should be saved.
 If 0, model will not be saved.

 `load-model <path>` states from which path to load the model (only for the first experiment, if more than one experiment should run).
 If omitted, it does not load a model.

+`history <file>` states the file where the history of the run should be periodically saved.
+If omitted, history will not be saved.

+`history-episodes <num_episodes>` states after how many episodes the history should be saved.
+If 0 or omitted, history will not be saved.

+`load-history <file>` states from which path to load the the run history (only for the first experiment, if more than one experiment should run).
+If omitted, it does not load a history.

 Analyzing benchmarks
 --------------------